#1 Home Declutter Tips That Enhance Life and Promote a Sense of Order

 If we work hard we can defeat this clutter and curtail the accumulation of useless possessions that may enter our homes during the week.
 We look to create a home that you can walk into on any day of the week, make yourself a cup of tea, and sit down and relax.

 I mean truly relax while looking around and not finding anything that needs urgent attention.
 Here are home decluttering tips that will help. . .Try 90 Days To A Clean And Organized Home.

 Aside from being an environmental hazard junk mail can be a massive problem in many homes.
 Treat junk mail as an unwanted home invader.
 Place a wastebasket as close to the mail receptacle as possible.

-Place the unwanted junk mail in it on-site, Don’t even bring it in the house.
+Place the unwanted junk mail in it on-site, Don’t even bring it into the house.
 Then separate your important mail and do what you normally do with it.

-This way you don’t have to dread sorting through many days worth of junk mail and the junk mail can be easily recycled at that time.
+This way you don’t have to dread sorting through many day’s worths of junk mail and the junk mail can be easily recycled at that time.
 Add this to your home decluttering tips.

 Decluttering That Kitchen